oVirt/ovirt-site/source/feature/networkreloaded.html.md

 *   Interface: A nic, bond or bridge that has the vlan on top.
 *   IPConfing,
 *   link_active: True/False,
+*   mtu: Max.
+Transfer Unit,
-*   conf_impl: Reference to the configurator implementation that can apply/delete changes.
+*   configurator: Reference to the configurator implementation that can apply/delete changes.

 #### Alias